 Lalitha Jawahirilall was born in 1954 in Ladysmith in Natal.
 She had a happy childhood living with her extended family on a small farm owned by her grandfather.
 This changed abruptly when she was 13 and the Group Areas Act forced her family off their land and into an Indian township.
 Unable to support themselves by farming any longer, the family split up and her parents found menial jobs in a factory and hotel respectively.

-Although Lalitha never studied art at school, she was always drawing portraits of her family and images from nature.
+Although Jawahirilall never studied art at school, she was always drawing portraits of her family and images from nature.
 After she completed her schooling her family had no money for further studies so she worked in a factory.
 Later she was able to study and became a nurse.
 As a nurse she was exposed to the extreme suffering caused by apartheid.
-By 1979 Lalitha found the political situation in South Africa intolerable and chose voluntary exile.
+By 1979 Jawahirilall found the political situation in South Africa intolerable and chose voluntary exile.
 She moved to Lebanon for 2 years before settling in England in 1981.
 Throughout this time she continued to work as a nurse but she recalls “subconsciously I was preoccupied with making pictures” Finally in 1984 she was able realise her dream and study Fine Art.
 In 1989, she graduated with a Master’s Degree from the Royal College of Art in London.
-This achievement was hard won and due to her single minded ambition to be an artist despite poverty and the restrictions imposed by apartheid and a lack of funds.
+This hard won achievement was due to her single minded ambition to be an artist, despite the restrictions imposed by apartheid and a lack of funds.

 Oliphant, A W. The Art of Lalitha Jawahirilal.
 Staffrider 8 (2)

-Nolte, J. Locations & Dislocations of personal, public and imaginary space in the visual peroduction of ten women artists working in South Africa.
+Nolte, J. Locations & Dislocations of personal, public and imaginary space in the visual production of ten women artists working in South Africa.